mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 ### Logical scope layer (logicalScopeLayers)

-Alternatively to the above step, if the project isn't under a `tenantId`, then a `logicalScopeLayers` can be defined directly by editing the *Logical Scope Layer* field:
+Alternatively to the above step, if the project isn't under a `tenantId`, then `logicalScopeLayers` can be defined directly by editing the *Logical Scope Layer* field:

 ![logical-layer-project-cms](img/logical-layer-project-cms.png)